 2016 RIBA President's Medals Winners Announced.
-2016 RIBA President's Medals Winners Announced The Royal Institute of British Architects (RIBA) announced the President’s Medals Student Awards at a special event today in London.
+2016 RIBA President's Medals Winners Announced.

 Norfolk, Proposals and Track on Pinterest.
 These Architects' Drawings of Human Figures Offer an Insight Into Their Minds.
 Experience over Architecture.
 Barrio Zoo Le Solitaire Billard Urbain Géométries Variables RoofTop Logo.

 The Perfect Drawing: 8 Sensational Sections That Raise The Bar For Architectural Representation.
 It has now been more than 20 years since the demolition of Kowloon’s infamous Walled City.

 Named after architect Ken Roberts, famous for his ink perspective drawings, the competition recognizes innovations in both hand-drawn and digital architectural drawing.
-The winners and shortlist each year serve as an inspiring reference for architects, and showcase the intersection between technology, design and culture.
 Mark Lascelles Thornton.
 The Happiness Machine More than 10.000 working hours spread over 3 years have led to the emergence of The Happiness Machine, a gigantic painting by London based self-taught artist Mark Lascelles Thornton.

 Completed between 2011 and 2014, the painting that has 2,4 x 1,5 m is made from 8 vertical pieces, joined together.
-Courtesy of Mark Lascelles Thornton.
+Courtesy of Mark Lascelles Thornton The idea behind this project was wandering around Lascelles Thornton’s head for a while, until he had a moment of revelation while shopping in a mall.
 Disaster Prevention and Education Centre.
 LEON11 architects have come up with a futuristic proposal for aDisaster Prevention and Education Centre in Instanbul, Turkey.

 Twelve Digital Etchings For The International Architecture Biennale Rotterdam.
 Twelve digital etchings completed by Johan Voordouw and Aisha Sawatsky and are currently exhibited at the 6th International Architecture Biennale Rotterdam (IABR 2014) “Urban by Nature” biennale.

 Centered on the phenomena of pop culture, the competition examined how “popular culture migrates and changes from person to person and place to place,” and invited entrants “to critically evaluate fundamental correlations between cultural production and architecture.”
 Entrants varied in typology from pragmatic to ideological, with successful proposals including “a well considered and articulated definition of popular culture, clarity in representation of both architecture and culture, and a clear programmatic agenda.”
-The three winners of the Tokyo Pop Lab competition are: 5 Places to Download Free, Ethnically Diverse Render People.
+The three winners of the Tokyo Pop Lab competition are: First Prize: The team of Attilio De Palma, Andrea Longo, and Enrico Nicli, of Italy Second prize: The team of Stella Cinzia, Leonardo Ramondetti, Marco Lagamba, and Francesco Montesoro, of Italy Rui Alves Rocha.
+5 Places to Download Free, Ethnically Diverse Render People.
 5 Places to Download Free, Ethnically Diverse Render People The significance of people in architectural rendering is nothing new – the added realism, and addition of narrative elements can make or break whether a render successfully sells its project.

 With sites like Skalgubbar, architects and architecture students have easier access than ever before to “Render People”: PNG cut-outs of people, ready to be photoshopped into buildings.
 In the early years of free, online render-people databases, there was a stark homogeneity to the people represented.
 As the people providing the crowdsourced images were from predominantly Caucasian, Scandinavian countries, there was a surge of such people appearing in renders in projects across the world.